aswinshenoy/matplot_histograms_seit/README.md

 # Histogram using Matplotlib on Python
-Histograms generated using matplotlib module on Python
+Histograms generated using matplotlib library on Python based on random samples generated using numpy library.

 ## Histogram of Poisson Distribution
 A poisson distribution with 1000 samples is generated randomly using `numpy.random.poisson` function of the numpy library.
 The function takes two parameters - expectation value (λ) for the distribution, and the number of samples to be generated, and returns an array containing the samples.